-EveryPlate enjoys a good reputation as a low-cost meal delivery service.
-HelloFresh is a little more expensive, but you get way more choice.
-The question is: is the added value of what HelloFresh offers worth the extra money?
+EveryPlate enjoys a solid reputation as a low-cost meal delivery service.
+HelloFresh is a little more expensive, but you get way more variety, including the option to customize some recipes.

-💲 Price: | ($1.49 per serving) |
+💲 Price: | (from $1.49 per serving) |

-🍔 Menu Variety: | (30+ choices per week) |
+🍔 Menu Variety: | (50+ choices per week) |

 ⏰ Prep Time: | Tie |

-🍴 Customization: | Tie |
+🍴 Customization: | |

-👍 Ordering and Delivery | |
+👍 Ordering and Delivery: | |

 🙋 Customer Support: | Tie |